Polička: 16th–18th centuries

 Polička enjoyed the favour of the Jagiellonian dynasty during their rule.
 Later, the town actively participated in the fight against Ferdinand I. In 1547 after Ferdinand I got to power, Polička was punished by suspension of its rights, fined, and its real estate was confiscated.
 Twelve years later, the town had to purchase the property for additional money.

 In the second half of the 16th century, the town prospered and Renaissance-style buildings started to be built. including the Church of Saint Michael.
 In 1613, Polička was devastated by fire.
 Only the southwestern part of the town the Gothic town hall, church, rectory and school were spared.
 Polička did not prosper well during the Thirty Years' War either and was conquered and looted several times.
 The town subsequently depopulated.

 Until the end of the 17th century, Polička recovered.
-In the 18th century, it again prospered and baroque reconstructions were made all over the town.
+In the 18th century, it again prospered and Baroque reconstructions were made all over the town.

-19th–20th century
+19th–20th centuries

-Polička kept its baroque appearance until 1845 when it was hit by another fire, which destroyed most of the houses and the Church of Saint James the Great.
+Polička kept its Baroque appearance until 1845 when it was hit by another fire, which destroyed most of the houses and the Church of Saint James the Great.
 The fire has considerably slowed development of the town and therefore the town walls were not torn down and are preserved to this day.
 During the second half of the 19th century the town experienced a significant cultural development.
 In 1896, Polička was connected to the national railway network.
 This started the industrial development of the town.

-In the first half of the 20th century a number of significant building were built in the town, for example Tyl House, Sokol Gymnasium or the building of the current secondary grammar school.
-Until 1918, Polička was part of Austria-Hungary, in the district of the same name, one of the 94 Bezirkshauptmannschaften in Bohemia.
-In October and November 1938 Polička was occupied by Nazi Germany.
+In the first half of the 20th century a number of significant building were built in the town, for example Tyl House, Sokol Gymnasium and the building of the current secondary grammar school.
+Until 1918, Polička was part of Austria-Hungary.
+In October and November 1938, Polička was occupied by Nazi Germany.
 Between 1939 and 1945, the town belonged to the Protectorate of Bohemia and Moravia.
-After World War II, the town lost about thousand inhabitants which left to the abandoned areas from where the original German population was expelled.
+After World War II, the town lost about one thousand inhabitants to the abandoned areas from where the original German population was expelled.

 Economy

-The largest employer based in the town is Ravensburger Karton, manufacturer of toys and games.
+The largest employer based in the town is Ravensburger Karton, manufacturer of toys and games with more than 500 employees.

 Transport

-The I/34 road (the section from Svitavy to Havlíčkův Brod) passes through the town.
+The I/34 road (the section from Svitavy to Havlíčkův Brod) runs through the town.

 Polička is located on the railway line heading from Česká Třebová and Svitavy to Skuteč.